Circuits and Systems II

 This Special Issue on Circuits and Systems for Energy-Autonomous Microsystems calls for contributions in the following areas:

 Submission Guidelines: All submitted manuscripts must (i) conform to TCAS II's normal formatting requirements and page-count limits (at no more than 5 pages); (ii) incorporate no less than 60% of new (previously unpublished) material; (iii) validate principal claims with experimental results and all secondary, difficult-to-test claims with simulations; and (iv) be submitted on line at http://tcas2.polito.it/Forms/Authors/index.html.
 Please note that you need to select "Special Issue Circuits and Systems Energy-Autonomous Microsystems" when you submit a paper to this Special Issue.

 Timeline and Review Process: The tentative publication date for this Special Issue is October of 2013.
-Prospective authors must submit their manuscripts by no later than April 15, 2013.
-Once submitted, manuscripts will undergo IEEE's standard peer-review process for TCAS II by June 3, 2013.
-Authors must subsequently submit revised manuscripts no later than June 24, 2013.
+Prospective authors must submit their manuscripts by no later than April 1, 2013.
+Once submitted, manuscripts will undergo IEEE's standard peer-review process for TCAS II by

 Professor Dennis Sylvester

 University of Michigan

 Ann Arbor, Michigan, U.S.A.